Hylinn/Minecraft-Forge-Mods/README.md

   ###Spells
   Spells can be applied to the wands at any enchanting table.
 Only spells of the wand's element can be enchanted on it and only one spell can exist on a wand at a time.

-  Unless otherwise noted, each spell has a max level of 5 and weight of 3.
-The only way to obtain the level 5 version of a spell is by combining two level 4 version at an anvil.
+  Spells can be level 1 to 5 (i.e. Fireball IV) similar to other enchants.
+They also have a weight of 3 when determining repair cost and the enchanting table enchantment list.
+The only way to obtain the level 5 version of a spell is by combining two level 4 versions at an anvil.

   When casting a spell, it is possible to charge it up in a similar manner to using a bow.
 Each spell handles the effect of charging differently.
 Charging a spell also causes the spell to damage the wand more than an uncharged spell up to a maximum of 8 damage.